fairlearn/fairlearn/README.md

 > DP refers to demographic parity, EO to equalized odds, and BGL to bounded group loss.
 For more information on these and other terms we use in this repository please refer to the [terminology page](./TERMINOLOGY.md).
 To request additional algorithms or fairness definitions, please open a [new issue](https://github.com/fairlearn/fairlearn/issues).

-## Visualizations
+### Fairlearn dashboard

-This repository containts a visualization dashboard that enables data scientists, auditors, business decision makers, and other stakeholders to visually observe and analyze how their model predictions are impacting different groups of data points (e.g., different ethnicities).
-It provides a high-level and detailed view of prediction insights for assessing which groups are negatively impacted.
-Using this dashboard you get insights into (un)fairness of you model and gain ideas around potential ways of mitigating the obsereved unfairness.
+Fairlearn dashboard is a Jupyter notebook widget for assessing how a model's predictions impact different groups (e.g., different ethnicities), and also for comparing multiple models along different fairness and accuracy metrics.

-### Visualization: single model, pre-mitigation
+#### Set-up and a single-model assessment

-Load the visualization dashboard in your noteboook to observe and assess your model's fairness using the following code:
+To load the visualization dashboard and assess a single model's fairness and accuracy, launch the dashboard widget within a Jupyter notebook as follows:

 ```python
 from fairlearn.widget import FairlearnDashboard